-For polarimetric phased array weather radar, steering the copolar beam away from the broadside direction or the principal planes will dramatically change the cross-polarization level along the boresight direction, with the highest value in the diagonal plane.
+For polarimetric phased array weather radar, steering the co-polar beam away from broadside direction or the principal planes will dramatically change the cross polarization level along the boresight direction, with the highest value in the diagonal plane.
 For this reason, obtaining very low cross polarization and high port isolation between the orthogonal antenna ports (H- and V-polarizations) over the whole scanning range is the major challenge for any polarimetric weather radars [5].

-In 1973, the major paper concerning the definitions of copolarization and cross polarization was published by Ludwig [6].
-He discussed and presented the definitions of copolarization and cross polarization as applied to the linearly polarized antennas.
-All Ludwig's definitions are essentially the same in the principal planes, but they seriously disagree in offbroadside directions along nonprincipal planes.
-In Knittel's commentary on Ludwig's paper [7], the author mentioned that the Ludwig third definition cannot be the standard definition of the cross polarization, and it is not optimal for electric and magnetic dipoles.
-According to the Ludwig third definition, both dipoles would have significant levels of cross polarization out of the principal planes with the highest value in the diagonal plane ($\phi = 45^\circ$, $\theta = 45^\circ$).
-Also, a Huygens source would have no cross polarization under the Ludwig third definition.
-In [8], a θ -dependence, not involved in the original Ludwig third definition, was introduced to generalize the Ludwig's third definition.
+In 1973, the major paper concerning definitions of co- and cross-polarization was published by Ludwig [6].
+He discussed and presented the definitions of co- and cross-polarization as applied to linearly polarized antennas.
+All Ludwig's definitions are essentially the same in the principal planes, but they seriously disagree in off-broadside directions along nonprincipal planes.
+In Knittel's commentary on Ludwig's paper [7], the author mentioned that the Ludwig 3 definition cannot be the standard definition of the cross-polarization, and it is not optimal for electric and magnetic dipoles.
+According to the Ludwig 3 definition, both dipoles would have significant levels of cross polarization out of the principal planes with highest value in the diagonal plane ($\phi = 45^{\circ}, \theta = 45^{\circ}$).
+Also, a Huygens source would have no cross-polarization under the Ludwig 3 definition.
+In [8], a θ -dependence, not involved in the original Ludwig 3 definition, was introduced to generalize the Ludwig's third definition.
 Ambiguity and confusion regarding the use of the most meaningful description of cross polarization have been caused due to the controversy surrounding these definitions, and not much work has been done to identify and clarify them.
-In this paper, the controversy is addressed by attempting to clarify Ludwig's definitions using source current polarization and its relation to the far-field polarization of different linearly polarized reference sources positioned in different orientations.
-In addition, as an extension of Ludwig's definitions, copolarization and cross-polarization definitions are provided for reference sources positioned in the spherical coordinate system with different configurations.
+In this paper, the controversy is addressed by attempting to clarify Ludwig's definitions using source current polarization and its relation to the far field polarization of different linearly-polarized reference sources positioned in different orientations.
+In addition, as an extension of Ludwig's definitions, co- and cross-polarization definitions are provided for reference sources positioned in the spherical coordinate system with different configurations.